lhowell55/Qliksense.Extension.amPieChart/README.md

 You can find them here.
 [AmPieChart] (https://docs.amcharts.com/3/javascriptcharts/AmPieChart)

-This chart will also work with IE as well with Goggle Chrome.
+This chart will also work with IE as well with Google Chrome.

 ## Screen shots to come